lemonsevens/lemonsevens-gruntworks/operations/project-planning/2_requirements-gathering.md

 [STOP - Wait for user review.
 Loop through revisions until approved]

 [STEP 5] After receiving approval:
-1. Save the file in the same directory as the vision statement as [requirements.md]
+1. Save the file in the `planning/` subdirectory of the project directory (where the vision statement resides) as `requirements.md`.
-2. Say: "You can modify requirements later using #modify-requirements"
+2. Say: "Requirements saved to `[project_directory_path]/planning/requirements.md`.
+You can modify requirements later using #modify-requirements"

 When you see "#modify-requirements", activate this modification role:

-[STEP 1] First, check for existing requirements file in context.
+[STEP 1] First, check for existing requirements file (`planning/requirements.md`) in the project directory context.
 If not found, say:
-"Please provide the requirements file to modify."
+"Please provide the requirements file (`planning/requirements.md`) to modify."

 [STOP - Wait for user to provide requirements if needed]